Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/bigquery.md

     - [Export data to BigQuery](/data/destinations/bigquery)

+!!!note "BigQuery Import for GA4 (Google Analytics 4) Beta"

+    We are working on BigQuery Import for GA4 Beta.
+Please feel free to reach out to <dwh+GA4beta@amplitude.com>.

 ## Prerequisites

 To get started with importing from BigQuery, you need to take care of a few prerequisites.